Azure/opendigitaltwins-building/README.md

 ## DTDL-based RealEstateCore ontology

 This ontology is implemented based on the [RealEstateCore](https://doc.realestatecore.io/3.3/full.html) domain ontology.
 RealEstateCore is a common language used to model and control buildings, simplifying the development of new services.
 The ontology is rich and complete, while providing simplicity and real-world applicability with proven industry solutions and partnerships.
 RealEstateCore specifically does not aim to be a new standard, but rather provides a common denominator and bridge with other building industry standards such as Brick Schema, Project Haystack, W3C Building Topology Ontology (W3C BOT), and more.

 For example:
 - **Asset** interfaces, covering systems and equipment within buildings is based on an interpretation and extension of the [Brick Schema Ontology](https://brickschema.org/ontology/), carried out in conjunction with [Willow Inc.](https://www.willowinc.com/willowtwin/).
 - Our spatial modeling is in line with the [W3C BOT ontology](https://w3c-lbd-cg.github.io/bot) and clearly differentiates between **Building Components** and **Spaces**; where the former make up the building's structural elements, and the latter make up physical spaces inside (rooms, levels, etc) or outside (regions, land, etc) of a building.
 - **Capability** interfaces are based on the BMS notion of Points (as represented in Brick Schema or Haystack).
 Subclasses of Capability denote specific sensorsing or actuation capabilities that can be assigned to Spaces, Assets, etc.
 - **LogicalDevice** is inspired from [Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/about-iot-hub) (IoT Hub is calling it *Device*) and represents a connected entity that pushes data to the cloud or receives commands from the cloud, which is typically an instance of a piece of software like an IoTEdge module, a HomeAssistant install, or some proprietary BMS system, etc. The reason we have created *LogicalDevice* interface, different from *Device*, is that we see the physical device being represented as a *Device* digital twin in IoT Hub and the *LogicalDevice* twin being represented in this ontology.
 For example, the *LogicalDevice* may have *hasCapability* relationships to *Capability*.
 A physical device connected to IoT Hub would not have those relationships, instead it would have *Telemetry*, *Properties*, and *Commands* potentially feeding the Sensors, Parameters, and Actuators in this ontology.

+The upstream RealEstateCore ontology is represented using the W3C Web Ontology Language (OWL).
+It is translated into the DTDL syntax used in this repository using the [OWL2DTDL](OWL2DTDL/) tool that we provide.

 The DTDL-based RealEstateCore ontology accelerates developers from the “blank page” and facilitates business-to-business integrations between vendors in a smart building.
 Since the DTDL-based ontology is open sourced, developers can easily annotate existing models while contributing their own domain expertise.
 [More about Real Estate Core](Partners/README.md#more-about-real-estate-core), [more about Willow](Partners/README.md##more-about-willow)